The Null Hypothesis

 They pass the test.

-They help Empire prove that meaningless Black death can be given meaning—
+They help Empire prove that unbearable Black death,

-and that meaning will be bought, sold, analyzed, taught, and forgotten.
+and that meaning will be bought, sold, analyzed, taught, and then forgotten.

 Congo is the strongest evidence.